trino/veritas3-0/application/readme.txt

 the $URL parameter needs to point to /rapid/placerapidorder

-the $data parameter needs to the POST data in a single dimensional array (use array_flatten to flatten it)
+the $data parameter needs to the POST data in a single dimensional array (use array_flatten to flatten it) The POST data will be validated by Veritas

 POST data:
   'username' 		    => string (Your username)